Bushiri Now Bankrolling MCP…Using MCP Youth, To Hold Joint Symposium On Jan 28 At Robins Park

-Trouble rocked Malawi Congress Party (MCP) is set crack further as a coup is being plotted by party youth to upstage Reverend Lazarus Chakwera for the youthful self-acclaimed billionaire Prophet Shepard Bushiri.
+Trouble rocked Malawi Congress Party (MCP) is set crack further as a coup is being plotted by party youth to upstage Reverend Lazarus Chakwera for the youthful self-acclaimed billionaire Prophet Shephard Bushiri.

 An insider to the plot, says after registering the Democratic People’s Congress by his members which swept most of Peoples Party structures with the promise of riches, the underground team has realised that the new party does not stand a chance to compete.